 Most other Victorian councils have demonstrated that fortnightly collection is achievable, after the first local council in Victoria moved to fortnightly collections in 2003.

 Our new baseline service was based on a combination of research, data and bin audits.

 Analysis was carried out to determine what the average ideal bin combination and collection schedule would be for a 4-bin waste and recycling system, noting that the Victorian Government requires all local councils to separate waste into 4 streams by 2030.
 This was done using data from rubbish and recycling collections across Yarra.

-Unfortunately, due to the impacts of COVID-19, we were unable to proceed with the roll-out of a 4-bin service, however we are still working to introduce a service to separate food and organics collections soon.
+Unfortunately, due to the impacts of COVID-19, we were unable to proceed with the roll-out of a 4-bin service, however we are committed to introducing a service to separate food and organics collections.

 We trialled this system with 1,300 households in Abbotsford, to help us determine what different individual needs would be for different type of households and properties.